 Performing Table Joins (QGIS3)¶

-Join attributes by field value Processing algorithm.
+Join attributes by field value from the Processing algorithm Toolbox.

 Overview of the task¶

 We will use a shapefile of census tracts for California and a population data table from US Census Bureau to create a population density map for California.

 Other skills you will learn¶

 Loading a CSV files that do not contain any geometry in QGIS.

 Add an additional column to a layer.

 Get the data¶

 We want to prepare a population density map for the state of California, USA.
 We will first get a table with population counts for each census tract in the state.